A short walk from central Stavanger is the rustic cobbled streets and perfectly preserved wooden structures of Gamle Stavanger.

 Who owns the houses?

 Most of the 250 properties are privately owned, with the municipality also owning some buildings.
-The small size of the houses served a purpose in preceding centuries – it meant they could to be easily dismantled and moved if residents ever wanted to relocate.
+The small size of the houses served a purpose in preceding centuries – it meant they could be easily dismantled and moved if residents ever wanted to relocate.

 Gamle Stavanger has changed over years, from the undesirable to the sought after.
 In more recent times they are ideal for anyone who has an appreciation of history and who wants a central location.